Rafael-Cheng/ParticleFountain/README.rst

 Introduction
 ------------

-This is a particle fountain based on OpenGL, and the programming language used is pure C.
+This is a particle fountain based on OpenGL, and the programming language used is C/C++.

 Effect
 ------